entropyxyz/entropy-docs/docs/reference/networks.md

 - **Blocktime**: 6 seconds
 - **Registration time**: ~30 seconds
 - **Time to signature**: ~3 seconds when the network is under a light load.
 Further testing is needed to determine the upper limit under a heavy network load.
 - **Expected reset frequency**: there is no planned reset schedule.
 However, this network should be treated as unstable, as resets may happen periodically.
-An annoucement will be made on the [Entropy Discord server](https://discord.gg/zVpFC7ep) as to when a reset will occur.
+An announcement will be made on the [Entropy Discord server](https://discord.gg/zVpFC7ep) as to when a reset will occur.

 ### Resources

-- **Block explorers**: at this time developers should use the default Polkadot.js blockchain explorer.
+- **Block explorers**: at this time, developers should use the default Polkadot.js blockchain explorer.

 ## Devnet